KurtE/ILI9341_t3n/README.md

 Frame Buffer
 ------------
-On the T3.6 which have a lot more memory than previous Teensy processors, I also borrowed from the DMA version of the library and added code to be able to use a logical Frame Buffer.
+The teensy 3.6 and now 3.5 have a lot more memory than previous Teensy processors, so on these boards, I borrowed some ideas from the ILI9341_t3DMA library and added code to be able to use a logical Frame Buffer.
 To enable this I added a couple of API's

     uint8_t useFrameBuffer(boolean b) - if b non-zero it will allocate memory and start using void	freeFrameBuffer(void) - Will free up the memory that was used.